Leptonita/SPRINT-8-REACT/README.md

 EX1 - getting data from the API with axios

 EX2 - linking to each ship.

        - Using a generic image when we don't have the specific picture.

        - I also added a loading animation to show while the list of ships appears.

-       - Background photo by Paul Volkmer at Unsplash NavBar updates:
+       - Background photo by Paul Volkmer at Unsplash

+      NavBar updates:

        - using Layout with NavBar and Outlet,

        - 100vw rather than 100% to avoid horizontal movements

       ShipPage updates:

        - Loading for ship data and its picture

        - improvement on picture display according to request status

+EX3 - pagination and Infinite Scroll

+      - ex3-1 Infinite Scroll, page order inconsistent (to fix)